UFC: Conor McGregor’s Striking Coach Starts Making Strategy To Destroy Khabib Nurmagomedov

 — MMAFighting.com (@MMAFighting) June 27, 2018

 Coach Owen Roddy acknowledged Khabib Nurmagomedov’s incredible striking force, but he thinks the UFC lightweight champion is not on the level of his fighter, Conor McGregor.
 Roddy went as far as calling “The Notorious” the best striker in MMA history.
-What Roddy was saying is not a pure boast.
+What Roddy was saying is not pure boast.
 Nurmagomedov only won eight fights via knockout, while McGregor has 18 knockouts out of 21 victories.
 Roddy is very confident that McGregor can land a critical strike when he faces Nurmagomedov in the Octagon.

 When the fight becomes official, Roddy revealed that he and McGregor’s head coach John Kavanagh are planning to bring in a wrestling coach.
 McGregor’s camp must be taking precautions if ever Nurmagomedov decides to engage in a ground fight which is one of the weaknesses of “The Notorious.”
 The superfight between McGregor and Nurmagomedov is expected to happen this year in Las Vegas.